gfranko/jquery.selectBoxIt.js/README.markdown

 ![Example](http://gregfranko.com/images/select.PNG)

 A jQuery plugin that progressively enhances an HTML Select Box into a single option dropdown list.
-The dropdown list can be optionally styled with **ThemeRoller** and optionally animated with **jQueryUI show/hide effects**.
+The dropdown list can be optionally styled with **ThemeRoller** and **jQueryUI/custom image icons**, and optionally animated with **jQueryUI show/hide effects**.

 [Homepage](http://gregfranko.com/jQuery.selectBoxIt.js/)